-Following a review of the Texas Historic Site Atlas, NOAA determined that no recorded sites or Traditional Cultural Properties exist in the vicinity of the preferred project.
-Known middens exist on the East Bay shoreline near Smith Point, to the west of the proposed project, and the instability of the existing shoreline is causing these cultural resources to be lost to erosion over time.
-The proposed work will not disturb any known midden site, and if cultural or historic resources are encountered during construction, the project implementation team will cease activity until appropriate consultation can be undertaken with the Texas State Historic Preservation Officer (TXSHPO).
+Following a review of the Texas Historic Site Atlas, NOAA determined that no recorded sites or Traditional Cultural Properties exist in the vicinity of the selected project.
+Known middens exist on the East Bay shoreline near Smith Point, to the west of the selected project, and the instability of the existing shoreline is causing these cultural resources to be lost to erosion over time.
+The proposed work would undergo archaeological review during construction permitting, and any needed design modifications would be made to ensure that construction would not disturb any known midden site.
+If cultural or historic resources are encountered during construction, the project implementation team would cease activity until appropriate consultation can be undertaken with the Texas State Historic Preservation Officer (TXSHPO).